 When attempting to categorise images according the nature of a particular feature, regardless of whether a CBR technique or some other techniques is to be used, the first issue is to identify and isolate the feature of interest.
 In the case of the corpus callosum we know, approximately, where it is located with respect to the boundaries of an MRI brain scan.
 Thus we can apply a segmentation algorithm to identify the corpus callosum pixels.
 For the work described here the efficient graph-based segmentation algorithm [11] was used.
-This method is based on minimum spanning trees (MST).
+This method is based on Minimum Spanning Trees (MST).
 All pixels of the original image are viewed as separate components.
-Two components are merged if the external variation between the components is small compared to the internal variations of them in successive way.
-Note that the segmentation can be problematic as a related tissue structure, the Fornix (not shown in the example given in Figure 4) is often included together with some other spurious pixel clusters.
+Two components are merged if the external variation between the components is small compared to the internal variation.
+Note that the segmentation can be problematic as a related tissue structure, the Fornix (also shown in the example given in Fig. 4) is often included together with some other spurious pixel clusters.
 Some data cleaning must therefore be undertaken.
-A smoothing technique was first applied to the MRI scans before the application of segmentation but so as to preserves the boundaries between regions.
+A smoothing technique was first applied to the MRI scans before the application of segmentation so as to preserves the boundaries between regions.
 This smoothing operation had the overall effect of bringing points in a cluster closer together.